smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 - Variadic macros were introduced in C++11.

 - Until C++20, the ellipsis in a macro definition stands for "one or more arguments".
-  That is, at least one argument must be supplied to the variadic portion of the macro's parameters.
-For example, invoking the variadic macro `F(x,...)` requires at least two
-  arguments: one for the fixed parameter `x`; another for the variadic part.
+  That is, at least one argument must be supplied to the variadic parameter.
+For example, invoking the variadic macro `F(x,...)` requires at least two arguments: one for the fixed parameter `x`; another for the variadic parameter.

 - Since C++20, the ellipsis in a macro definition stands for "zero or more arguments".
-  That is, arguments to the variadic portion are optional.
+  That is, arguments to the variadic parameter are optional.
 For example, the variadic macro `F(x,...)` may be invoked with just one argument (for the fixed parameter `x`).

-- Until C++20, both GCC and clang generate a warning if the `-pedantic` compiler option is set and a variadic macro is invoked without any argument for the variable portion.
-Unless warnings are treated as errors (or `-pedantic` is not used), the code compiles successfully.
+- Until C++20, both GCC and clang generate a warning if the `-pedantic` compiler option is set and a variadic macro is invoked without any argument for the variable parameter.
+However, unless warnings are treated as errors, the code compiles successfully.

-- Visual Studio 2019 Version 16.5.5 does not produce warnings if a variadic macro is invoked without any argument for the variadic portion.
-(Visual Studio documentation does not list any complier option to control warnings in this case.)
+- Visual Studio 2019 Version 16.5.5 does not produce warnings if a variadic macro is invoked without any argument for the variadic parameter.
+(Visual Studio documentation does not list any complier option to control warnings in this situation.)

-Listing D shows the use of variadic macros to optionally set the output stream.
+Listing E shows the use of variadic macros to optionally set the output stream.
 These macros are enabled by:

 - the modular organization of macros (shown in Listing C);